akielaries/akielaries.github.io/_pages/about.md

 Engineering & Applied Sciences studying Electrical Engineering with an emphasis in Computer Engineering/Embedded Systems and Power Electronics.
-I obtained my Bachelors in Computer Science from Northern Arizona University's School of Informatics, Computing, and Cyber Systems.
+I obtained my Bachelors in Computer Science from Northern Arizona University's School of Informatics, Computing, and Cyber Systems in December of 2023.

 I have experience in IoT, R&D, embedded & distributed systems, MCUs, circuit design, wireless sensor networks, network simulation, containerization, and computational